ferfebles/rollcut/README.txt

 - How I am using it?

 I have some big databases, with only few changes every day.
-Each daily backup has to be send over the network to a remote location, but the files are too big for the available bandwidth.
+Each daily backup has to be sent over the network to a remote location, but the files are too big for the available bandwidth.

 I store the backups of seven days as gzipped deduplicated chunks in a folder.
 This folder is sent every day over the network to a remote site using rsync.

-Once you have send a full day, the chunks of the next day that are hard linked with the previous ones, don't need to be send over the network again.
+Once you have sent a full day, the chunks of the next day that are hard linked with the previous ones, don't need to be sent over the network again.

 - How it works?